Sergey-Mironenko/Auth-App-Server/README.md

 - Checks if `newPassword` is valid, if not throws appropriate error.
 - Finds user in database by `email`.
 - If user haven't been found throws appropriate error.
 - Checks if any user uses such password.
-If user is found or `newPassword` is used throws appropriate error.
+If `newPassword` is used throws appropriate error.
-- Hashes `newPassword` and replaces user's password in database.
-Id creates by default.
+- Hashes `newPassword` and changes user's password in database.
 - Sends normalized user.

 ## logout controller